-US CDC tracks new lineage of virus that causes Covid
+US CDC tracks new lineage of virus that causes COVID

 The WHO said that, so far, only a few sequences of the variant have been reported from a handful of countries.

+The new lineage, which has 36 mutations from the currently-dominant XBB.1.5 COVID variant "harkens back to an earlier branch" of the virus, explained Dr. S. Wesley Long, medical director of diagnostic microbiology at Houston Methodist.

+He said it remains to be seen whether BA.2.86 will be able to out-compete other strains of the virus or have any advantage in escaping immune responses from prior infection or vaccination.

-Early analysis indicates that the new variant "will have equal or greater escape than XXB.1.5 from antibodies elicited by pre-Omicron and first-generation Omicron variants," Dr Jesse Bloom, a virologist at the Fred Hutch Cancer Center said in a slide deck published on Thursday.
+Early analysis indicates that the new variant "will have equal or greater escape than XBB.1.5 from antibodies elicited by pre-Omicron and first-generation Omicron variants," Jesse Bloom, a virologist at the Fred Hutchinson Cancer Center said in a slide deck published on Thursday.

-The Omicron subvariant XBB.1.5 is the strain targeted by vaccines in current Covid booster shots.
+The Omicron subvariant XBB.1.5 is the strain targeted by vaccines in upcoming COVID booster shots.

-Dr Bloom's slides note that the most likely scenario is that BA.2.86 is less transmissible than current dominant variants, so never spreads widely, but more sequencing data is needed.
-REUTERS
+Bloom's slides note that the most likely scenario is that BA.2.86 is less transmissible than current dominant variants, so never spreads widely, but more sequencing data is needed.

+"My biggest concern would be that it could cause a bigger spike in cases than what we have seen in recent waves," Dr. Long said.
+"The boosters will still help you fight off COVID in general."

+(Reporting by Shivani Tanna in Bengaluru; Editing by Himani Sarkar & Simon Cameron-Moore)

 Read more of the latest in

-Note: (This story has been corrected to fix the name of the COVID variant to XBB.1.5 in paragraphs 6 and 8, the name of Fred Hutchinson Cancer Center in paragraph 8, and typos for BA.2.86 in paragraph 7)